 - optional: shredded cheese, sour cream, chopped green onions for topping

-Cover and set your slow cooker on LOW and cook for 8hrs, or HIGH and cook for 4 hours.
+- Cover and set your slow cooker on LOW and cook for 8 hours, or HIGH and for 4 hours.